 “that STP capital requirements might total around £10bn, with a conservative estimate of backlog maintenance at £5bn and a similar sum likely to be required to deliver the 5YFV.”

-The solution proposed by the Review suggests that funding for ‘well-evidenced’ STPs will come from property disposals, private capital (specifically for primary care), and the Treasury. (‘Well-evidenced’ is in quotes because many STPs are notoriously based on flimsy evidence produced by private consultancy firms with vested interests.)
+The solution proposed by the Review suggests that funding for ‘well-evidenced’ STPs will come from property disposals, private capital (i.e. private investors), and the Treasury. (‘Well-evidenced’ is in quotes because many STPs are notoriously based on flimsy evidence produced by private consultancy firms with vested interests.)

 According to Deloitte, the NHS assets that would fetch the most money are heavily concentrated in a small number of STPs: “the top five STPs by value are all in London and represent over 50% of the financial opportunity.”
 It is thought that Charing Cross Hospital, for example, may be reduced to just 14% of its current area, after its assets have been sold off to developers.

 The Review’s recommendations include:

-- Rapidly establishing a powerful NHS Property Board, aligned to NHS England and NHS Improvement, to provide leadership to the centre and expertise and support to STPs – at arms length from the Department of Health, and set up in a way that ensures speedy executive action.
+- Rapidly establishing a powerful NHS Property Board, aligned to NHS England and NHS Improvement, at arms length from the Department of Health, and set up in a way that ensures speedy executive action.

 - Reviewing the business case process, often seen as cumbersome and a block to estates development.

-Despite the huge debts that NHS Trusts have clocked up on capital projects (like new hospital buildings) through the Private Finance Initiative (PFI) and despite the ineffectiveness of the Local Investment Finance Trust (LIFT) to attract private finance for building primary care premises, it seems that the Naylor Review leaves open the possibility of similar private finance deals in future:
+Despite the huge debts that NHS Trusts have clocked up on capital projects (like new hospital buildings) through the Private Finance Initiative (PFI), it seems that the Naylor Review wants to see similar private finance deals in future:

 “Private finance offers the opportunity to deliver facilities without short-term recourse to public funds.
 Some providers have had mixed experiences of the cost and inflexibility of PFI and LIFT.
 However, the current low rates of return and the low risk profile of NHS investments means that there is likely to be no shortage of private capital finance available to the NHS.”

-There will be incentives for NHS bodies to sell land, and penalties if they do not:
+The Naylor Review suggests there will be incentives for NHS bodies to sell assets quickly, and penalties if they do not: